CanonicalLtd/maas-docs/en/installconfig-images-mirror.md

 Images are delivered to MAAS via the SimpleStreams protocol and the mirroring of these images is worthy of consideration.
-This option is especially useful when your environment has a slow or unreliable internet link.
+This option is especially useful when your environment has a slow or unreliable Internet link.
 In such cases, when the images are requested they will be instantly available and the disadvantaged link will be less readily apparent.